camlab-bioml/whisper_reproducibility/README.md

-# PU Learning for protein-protein interaction
+# WHISPER: Weak Heuristic Inference for Supervisory Protein intERaction mapping (reproducibility)

 This repository provides a Snakemake pipeline for reproducing results in manuscript X.